 The image above is a racist illustration issued in the Dumfries Reformer in 1893.
 Similar images were published throughout the local newspapers well into the 20th century.

-Below is another example of prejudice terms used to dehumanize black people from the rest of society.
+Below is another example of prejudice terms used to dehumanize Black people from the rest of society.

-Present-day Glen Allan is where a large population of black refugees settled and remained, far into the early 1900s.
-There is a small cemetery referred to as the Peel Township Black Cemetery where hundreds of settlers were buried in unmarked graves.
+Present-day Glen Allan is where a large population of Black refugees settled and remained, far into the early 1900s.
+There is a small cemetery, referred to as the Peel Township Black Cemetery, where hundreds of settlers were buried in unmarked graves.

 A few of the residents at the Poorhouse had lived in Queen’s Bush during and after its conclusion, such as William Henry Pope.
-For more information on the history of the Queen’s Bush Settlement and biographies and stories on many of its habitants, read Linda Brown-Kubisch’s book titled “The Queen’s Bush Settlement: Black Pioneers 1839-1865” or visit this website.
+For more information on the history of the Queen’s Bush Settlement and biographies and stories on many of its inhabitants, read Linda Brown-Kubisch’s book titled “The Queen’s Bush Settlement: Black Pioneers 1839-1865” or visit this website.

 This is the only time in the logbook where race is indicated.
 This could be due to the fact that the vast majority of inmates were white and therefore no distinction was made.
 Other than the mention in the logbook, there are no other determinants in any other record about race.